Health and Safety

 Asking people to become proactively involved in safety in our plants is part of the leader's responsibility and in NABIS we ask our leadership teams to look for opportunities to involve teams and individuals in safety projects, with the implementation of suggestion schemes and participation in Kaizen processes across many of our larger manufacturing plant being a part of this process.

 In addition, as an opportunity of Involvement for all employees, NSG Group Safety Day is held every October, a day for all Group employees to think about safety.
-This year, related events were held on October 13 at sites around the world.
+Last year, related events were held on October 13 at sites around the world.

 In Japan, online seminars were held with outside lecturers to learn about coping with stress and self-care.
 In addition, safety drills, safety awareness activities, health promotion activities, and community cleanups were conducted in plants around the world.